hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 -  Functional programming takes this idea further, and asserts that it is better not even to modify local, private variables.

 ## Immutability
+- Allows of memoization
+- explicit mutability is avoided by the user of FP
+  - The compiler will use mutability
+  - The aspects and problems of mutability is not our problem to deal with, it's the lower level problem

 ## When not to use